Meanhor/Weather-Website/README.md

 # Weather-Website
-It's is the basic weather website equip with API.
+It's is the basic weather website equip with Open Weather API.